axiomhq/axiom-js/packages/js/README.md

 If you use the [Axiom CLI](https://github.com/axiomhq/cli), run `eval $(axiom config export -f)` to configure your environment variables.

-Otherwise create a personal token in [the Axiom settings](https://app.axiom.co/profile) and export it as `AXIOM_TOKEN`.
-Set `AXIOM_ORG_ID` to the organization ID from the settings page of the organization you want to access.
+Otherwise create a new token in [the Axiom settings](https://app.axiom.co/api-tokens) and export it as `AXIOM_TOKEN`.

 You can also configure the client using options passed to the constructor of the Client: